rsteventurley/RootsMagic/README.md

     It has methods to list all tables, to list columns of a single table, and to list all columns of all tables.
 * `AuditPlaces.py` Prints statistics about the contents of the PlaceTable table.
+* `ChangePlaces.py` Replaces Sweden abbreviations and translations with Sweden and Jönköping variations with the correct spelling.
+* `TestRMNOCASE.py` Tests RMNOCASE collation by creating a database using that collation on two of the columns.
+It sorts by both columns and updates one of the names with accented characters.
+* `TestRootsMagicUpdate.py` Similar test to `TestRMNOCASE.py` using native RM table instead of table created using the substitute RMNOCASE collation.

+## External Libraries
+* `unifuzz64.dll` needs to be downloaded into the extensions directory